 Recovering from concussion is a process that takes patience.
-Going back to activities before the athlete is ready is likely to make their symptoms worse, and their recovery may take longer.
+If your child goes back to activities before they are ready, it is likely to make their symptoms worse, and their recovery might take longer.

-When should the athlete go to the doctor?
+When should my child go to the doctor?

 Anyone with a possible head injury should be seen by a doctor as soon as possible.
+If your child is diagnosed with a concussion, the doctor should schedule a follow-up visit within the next one to two weeks.

-The athlete should go back to the doctor immediately if, after being told they have a concussion, they have worsening symptoms, such as:
+Take your child back to the doctor immediately if, after being told they have a concussion, they have worsening symptoms, such as:

 - being more confused

-- · headache that is getting worse
+- headache that is getting worse

-- · vomiting more than twice
+- vomiting more than twice

 - not waking up

 - having any trouble walking

-- having a seizure
+- having a seizure.

 - strange behaviour

-When can the athlete return to school?
+When can my child return to school?